brunodifranco/project-airbnb-classification/README.md

 - <p align="justify"> <b>Step 1</b>: The original data (both datasets in <a href="https://github.com/brunodifranco/project-airbnb-classification#2-data-overview"> Section 2</a>) was saved in a PostgreSQL Database from <a href="https://neon.tech/">Neon.tech</a>. </p>

- - <p align="justify"> <b>Step 2</b>: A Flask application was built using <a href="https://render.com/"> Render Cloud </a>, on which it extracts the original data from that PostgreSQL Database, cleans and transforms the data, loads the saved ML model, creates predictions for each user and adds these predictions back in a different table inside the same Database.
+ - <p align="justify"> <b>Step 2</b>: A Flask application was built using <a href="https://render.com/"> Render Cloud </a>, on which it extracts the original data from that PostgreSQL Database, cleans and transforms the data, loads the saved ML model, creates predictions for each user and adds these predictions back in a different table in the same Database.
 Let's name this table 'df_pred' for the sake of the explanation.</p>

  - <p align="justify"> <b>Step 3</b>: Streamlit retrieves the df_pred data from the Database and displays it in a table inside Streamlit with filters, where you can find the five most likely destinations predictions for the 61 thousand USA Airbnb users.
-In addition to that, graphical analysis from the predictions were built, split by age, gender and overall analysis.
+In addition to that, graphical analysis of the predictions were built, split by age, gender and overall analysis.
 This is the project's <b>Data Science Product</b>, and it can be accessed from anywhere in a Streamlit App.</p>

 <div align="center">